 - What is the bounce rate and what is the most acceptable bounce rate factor?

 - A website was recently launched.
 No marketing campaign has been done yet when you look at Google analytics, you find out that the website is getting traffic.
 What could be the cause?

 - How do you prevent search engines from crawling a web page?

 - Your manager called you and told you traffic to the website has dropped by over 70% overnight.
 What would you do?

 - Tell us about a campaign you ran and why you think the campaign was successful?

 - What is growth hacking?
 B- Suppose you were tasked with growing a brand new website.
 How would you proceed?

 - What is Google Search console and what is it used for?

 - You have access to our analytics.
 You found out a certain page has.
 A bounce rate of 70% and a CTR of 1.5% and the page converts at 2%.
 How would you go about fixing it?

-SEO as a career is one of the skills that is not likely to disappear anytime soon.
-As look as search engine exist and people are looking for information online, our job role will continue to exist.
+SEO as a career is one of the skills that are not likely to disappear anytime soon.
+As look as search engines exist and people are looking for information online, our job role will continue to exist.